 Built in Detroit between September 6th-9th 1933, on the dock 12th ready for shipment to South Africa for a Johannesburg order, the early photos I have show it with 1934 artillery wheels.
 Being ordered in SA it’s right hand drive.
 Fast forward to 1970 a car enthusiast found it along the roadside while touring the area on honeymoon, fortunately his new wife was also into cars.
+These first photos were taken when found, apart from the first which was given to to him by the seller.

 Post from january 2013:-